noam-steele/COSC310-IndividualAssignment/README.md

 <!-- NEW FEATURES -->

 ## New Features
+Individual Assignment:
+I have implemented the wikipedia API to provide clarity on definitions of emotions.
+EX: A user may tell NOVA they are scared, the wikipedia API then produces information about fear and what causes fear to enable the user to understand their emotions.

+I have also implemented the wolfram API to return information on serious mental illnesss.
+Serious mental illnesses are outside of the NOVA chatbot scope, therefore if mentioned, the chatbot will query wolfram alpha for more professional information regarding the mental illness.

+Assignment 3:
 We have added a new emotion for the user to talk to NOVA about: fear.
 This encapsulates anxiety and if the user is feeling scared about something.
 Fear is one of the 6 primary emotions felt by people so we think it is a good addition to our agent's repitoire.
 ![fear](./novafear.png)